retrogamer500/nie-editor/README.md

 NIE Editor's goal is to be a simple 2D level editor that is pleasant to both create levels with, as well as import levels into existing game engines.

 ## Features
-* Interface inspired by OG Gamemaker
+* Interface inspired by the GameMaker 8.x room editor
 * JSON export
 * Burns your eyes because dark mode wasn't invented until the 2000s
 * Room-level history and undo/redo functionality